cadekeenan/CreditCardCompanyChurn/README.md

 AUC of different models tested - (CCChurn7.png)

+SEE FEATURE IMPORTANCE FOR IMPORTANCE OF FEATURES IN OUR MODEL (CCChurn8.png)
 ## Acknowledgements
 - Many thanks to our BAIS educators to assist us in any of our technical problems throughout the development of this model.